 In this graduate seminar students will explore important concepts and trends affecting educational leadership as globalization accelerates.
 The course will focus on three strands of educational disciplines relevant to globalization: global education, international education, and comparative education.
 From the perspective of global education, students will critically examine the effects of globalization on education and explore various possibilities to reach the global community.
-From the perspective of international education, students will assess various internationalizing perspective of comparative education, students will compare various educational systems from the world utilizing case studies from the anthropological, sociological, and educational literature.
+From the perspective of international education, students will assess various internationalizing efforts in curriculum and institutional reform.
+From the perspective of comparative education, students will compare various educational systems from the world utilizing case studies from the anthropological, sociological, and educational literature.

 Classroom management techniques for pre-service and in-service teachers.
 Emphasis will be placed on inclusive techniques utilizing various strategies and specific interventions from the strategies, therapeutic and preventive measures will be examined.

 This course is designed for education majors and graduate students interested in teaching literacy in our culturally and linguistically diverse school populations as well as teaching homogeneous groups the importance of multicultural literature.
 Emphasis will focus on the theoretical framework for an integrated view of culturally relevant pedagogy and culturally responsive teaching.
 Students will review the multicultural literature for youth and children.
 Attention will be given to the linguistic differences as they relate to the socio-cultural environment and instruction.
 Students will apply reader response theory and participate in grand conversations about multicultural literature.
 Students also will create a repertoire of culturally relevant literature and strategies for their teaching experiences.